-SCV Selecting unmatched de novo results
+Selecting unmatched de novo results

+If we know which proteins to look for, we can create our own FASTA database to search against.
 When working with unknown organisms, abundant but uninteresting proteins (like keratin) can get in the way.
 We may find it more convenient to eliminate them from the analysis.
 To do so, we must first identify which peptides belong to those proteins.
-To do so, run PEAKS 4.2's protein identification tool.
-The proteins identified in the sample will be shown in the Protein ID Report.
+To do so, run PEAKS Studio 4.0's protein identification tool.
+The proteins identified in the sample will be shown in the protein ID report.